Bubble Wedding Exit Tips That Actually Work (Avoid These 5 Mistakes)

 Should we walk fast or slow through the bubble exit?

 Go slow.
 Soak it in.
 Laugh.
 Look at each other.
 The best photos happen when you enjoy the moment instead of rushing through it.
+Slow movement gives your photographer more frames with visible bubbles.

 Final Thoughts